MickaelRigault/slicersim/README.md

 # Credits
-_adapted from the original MLAPerf v:0.18.0.
-Y. Copin and M. Rigault_
+_adapted from the original MLAPerf v:0.18.0 developed by Y. Copin (lead) and M. Rigault_